bhargavimohan/project_estmt_analyzer/README.md

 ### Limitations

-Please note that the application is currently tailored to work with credit card statements from users of [Gebührenfrei].
+Please note that the application is currently implemented to work with credit card statements from users of [Gebührenfrei].
 It does not support other credit card providers or formats.

 ## Installation